XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 To be part of the XRP Ledger, a `rippled` server must be connected to the rest of the open peer-to-peer network.
 Roughly speaking, there are three categories of configurations for how a `rippled` server connects to the network:

 - Using **discovered peers**.
-This is the default configuration, in which a server connects to any untrusted servers it finds and stays connected as long as those servers
+The server connects to any untrusted servers it finds and stays connected as long as those servers behave appropriately.
+(For example, they don't request too much data, their network connections are stable, and they appear to be following the same [network](parallel-networks.html).)
+This is the default.
 - As a **private server using proxies** run by the same person or organization.
 The proxies are stock `rippled` servers (also connected to discovered peers) that maintain a fixed peering connection with the private server.
 - As a **private server using public hubs**.
 This is similar to using proxies, but it relies on specific third parties.